TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.15/using/repair-recovery/failure-recovery.md

 2. **Restore from multi-cluster replication** - If replication is enabled between two or more clusters, the missing data will gradually be restored via realtime replication and fullsync replication.
-A fullsync operation can also be triggered manually via the `riak-repl` command.
+A fullsync operation can also be triggered manually via the `riak repl` command.
 3. **Restore using intra-cluster repair** - Riak versions 1.2 and greater include a repair feature which will restore lost partitions with